Backendt/CVEBot/README.md

 # CVE Bot

-CVE Bot is a Discord bot written in Java, using Spring Boot and Javacord.
+CVE Bot is a Discord bot written in Java, using Spring Boot and JDA.

 It uses the [National Vulnerability Database](https://nvd.nist.gov/) to get the latest CVE informations.